mblayman/mattlayman.com/content/django-riffs/2022-02-06-setting-sites.md

 of `diffsettings` is more convenient than thinking through how a setting is set.

-By default,
-`diffsettings` will show a comparison of the settings module to the default Django settings.
-Settings that aren't in the defaults are marked with `###` after the value to indicate that they are different.

-I find that the default output is not the most useful mode.
-Instead,
-you can instruct `diffsettings` to output in a "unified" format.
-This format looks a lot more like a code diff.
-In addition,
-Django will colorize that output so that it's easier to see.
 Here's an example
 of some of the security settings by running `./manage.py diffsettings --output unified`